 Accessibility: Metro U2 station Museumsquartier

-The garden is usually open from the month of April to October from 6:00 to 22:00 o'clock and from the month of November to March from 7:00 to 17:30 o'clock.
-Entrances are available from the Ringstrasse, from the Hofburg and from the direction of the opera
+Opening hours: The garden is usually open from the month of April to October from 6:00 to 22:00 o'clock and from the month of November to March from 7:00 to 17:30 o'clock.
+Entrances are available from the Ringstrasse and from the Hanuschgasse at the Albertina.

 Tip: On the terrace or directly in the palm house you can enjoy a coffee and other delicacies in a special atmosphere.

 The Burggarten Vienna Garden (B1/B2/C2) was laid out in the year 1818 as a private garden of the emperor on an area of approx. 38.000 m².
 It is located directly at the Ringstrasse beside the Hofburg and the Albertina.